New Student Information

 (Additional detailed instructions are located to the right under "Related Documents".)

-Please access the Online Student Health (OSH) Portal and complete two required items by August 1st:
+Please access our mySHAC patient portal and complete two required items by August 1, 2015:

 1) Enter your Immunization Information.